gkotian/gkotian.github.io/travels/_posts/2010-02-08-thailand-the-land-of-smiles.md

 our bags.
 The only ticketing counter available was that of Thai airways, and there were no cancellable tickets available.
 Booking a ticket and later canceling it would cost me at least 2000 THB, and I didn't want to spend so much for no reason.
-So we found an internet cafe at the airport itself, and "manufacured" a return ticket.
+So we found an internet centre at the airport itself, and "manufactured" a return ticket.

 The visa officer was satisfied with my "ticket" and gave me the visa.
 All of us were now authorised to travel around the land of smiles for the next 15 days.